Citrinate/CS2Interface/CS2Interface/IPC/Documentation/Items/RedeemFreeReward.md

 `itemIDs` | Yes | A comma separated list of item IDs to redeem

 > [!NOTE]
-> Available redeemable item IDs can be found using the [Inventory](/CS2Interface/IPC/Documentation/Items/Inventory.md) API.
+> Available redeemable item IDs can be found using the [FreeRewards](/CS2Interface/IPC/Documentation/Items/FreeRewards.md) API
-> They are distinguished by having `"attributes": { "free reward status": 1 }`

 ## Response Result